alphagov/govuk-rfcs/rfc-149-switch-to-per-page-asset-loading.md

 ### Make assets load from a shared folder

-Parallel to this, we need to see how RFC 91 could be implemented.
-This is complicated by the replatforming project nearing completion.
+A shared folder will be implemented as part of the current replatforming work - so each application will be able to [upload any assets to a shared location][shared_location_diagram].

-When the shared folder is available, each app would need to load all their assets from a shared folder.
+Once the shared folder is available, each application would need to load all their assets from a shared folder to allow the browser to cache assets regardless of rendering application.

 ## Future plans